richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 #### Master Database Permissions

-Open SQL Server Management Studio (SSMS), connect to the Azure SQL Server, a execute the following T-SQL on the `master` database:
+Open SQL Server Management Studio (SSMS), connect to the Azure SQL Server, and execute the following T-SQL on the `master` database:

 ```sql
 CREATE USER [{prefix}df] FROM EXTERNAL PROVIDER;